 You’ve Never Experienced Anything Like This Epic Abandoned Railroad Hike In Southern California

 When it comes to experiencing the beauty of Southern California, there’s nothing like a day spent out and about in its natural beauty.
 The topography of the geographical region is truly unmatched, and there’s something about the expansive outdoors that really elevates the southern part of the state to the next level.
-If you’re looking for a fun adventure?
-Then there’s an abandoned railroad hike in Southern California that’s bound to make you psyched for the weekend!
-If you’re up for the challenge, this hike takes you to an incredible wooden trestle bridge.
+If you’re looking for a fun adventure, then there’s an abandoned railroad hike in SoCal that’s bound to make you psyched for the weekend!
+If you’re up for the challenge, the hike along these abandoned rails in California takes you to an incredible wooden trestle bridge.

-Have you ever explored this abandoned railroad hike in Southern California?
+Have you ever explored this abandoned train California or the nearby trestle?
 If so, we want to hear all about it!
 Share your thoughts with us in the comments below.

-There’s nothing more incredible than a day trip in SoCal, and we have a feeling this hot spot might be of interest.
+There’s nothing more incredible than a day trip in SoCal, and we have a feeling this unique trail might be of interest.
 Happy adventuring!

 What are the best day trips in Southern California?